A Call To Action

 A friend and fellow musician suggested the band name of "Dawn of the Buffalo," which was misheard as "Donna the Buffalo."
 The name stuck, and a couple years later in 1991, Jeb Puryear started the GrasssRoots Festival along with Donna the Buffalo, his family, and everyone else that he knew.

-Now almost 30 years later, Donna the Buffalo tours regularly and hosts four GrassRoots festivals.
+Now almost 30 years later, Donna the Buffalo tours regularly and hosts multiple GrassRoots festivals.
 Their devoted fans, The Herd, are a self-organized "tribe" of people who met at the group's shows and travel to see them.

 Leslie Puryear was one of the creators and a longtime director of the Finger Lakes GrassRoots Festival.
 She was present when the idea for GrassRoots was conceived and was involved every year since.
 It is no exaggeration to say that the GrassRoots Festival wouldn’t exist if it wasn’t for her.
 Leslie put decades of work into the event itself, and she tilled music and activism in our community for decades prior, making a fertile ground in which an event like this could grow and flourish.